-Do you wish for a more vibrant, empowered, collaborative team environment (even if- and especially if – you are working remotely)?
+Do you wish for a more vibrant, empowered, collaborative team environment (regardless of whather you are working remotely or in a hybrid arrangement)?
 Do you often wonder if there is a way to develop out–of–the–box thinking for yourself and your teams?
 Are you focused on the future, and want your team to join you in your purpose-driven vision with adaptive confidence?
 These are just some of the business benefits of spiritual intelligence I am going to share here.

 Even when teams were working in person in a regular office these conditions were desirable for a thriving, profitable workplace.
-Now with more remote work, in the tumult of uncertainty with COVID impacting our work, social, personal, emotional, and economic situations, a deepr set of skills requires our attention if we are to adapt.
+Now with more remote work, hybrid work, and some return to in-person collaboration, the continued uncertainty of public health issues, global tumult, work, social, personal, emotional, and economic situations, a deeper set of skills requires our attention if we are to adapt.

 That skill set is Spiritual Intelligence.